-Although Greminger (2021) does not call it that, consistent with prior work on search, we refer to the last rule as the "choice rule" (e.g., Kim, Albuquerque, and Bronnenberg 2010; Honka 2014; Ursu 2018; Ursu, Seiler, and Honka 2022).
+Although Greminger (2021) does not call it that, consistent with prior work on search, we refer to the last rule as the "choice rule" (e.g., Kim, Albuquerque, and Bronnenberg 2010; Honka 2014; Ursu 2018; Ursu, Seiler, and Honka 2023).

 If the consumer behaves using the rules described above, then she makes discovery, search, and purchase decisions jointly.
-Therefore, the probability of observing a certain outcome in the data at step t for a given consumer is characterized by the joint probability of the choice, stopping, search, and discovery rules holding at that step, i.e., by
+Therefore, the probability of observing a certain outcome in the data for a given consumer is characterized by the joint probability of the choice, stopping, search, and discovery rules holding at every step, i.e., by